quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm_select.markdown

 ## [ reached max_ndoc ...
 54 more documents, reached max_nfeat ...
 1,541 more features ]
 ```

-If `max_docfreq = 0.1`, features that occur in more than 10% of the documents are removed.
+You can trim from the other direction too.
+If `max_docfreq = 0.1`, features that occur in more than 10% of documents are removed.
+That's useful for stripping out words so common across your corpus that they no longer help distinguish one document from another.

 ``` r